piermafrost/GEOCLIM/README.md

 Secondly, depending on the type of the variable, it should be outputted in a different file:
 * COMBINE variables. i.e., oceanic variables, that have a value for each COMBINE box (like salinity), or a single value (for instance, atmospheric variable, or continental flux).
-* Ecological network variables.
-Similar to COMBINE variables, but outputted only if the ecological network module is activated, and can be defined on the "species" dimension (specific to the ecological network).
 * Geographic variables. i.e., 2D geographic fields (for instance, runoff), or 3D if lithology-dependent (like weathering fluxes)
 * DynSoil variables.
 Similar to geographic variables, but outputted only if DynSoil module is activated, and can be defined on lithology and/or DynSoil vertical dimension.